 Day 6 – Play K Club (Ryder Cup course)

 Steeped in history, the 5 Star K Club hotel and resort combines old world elegance with indulgent luxury so our guests are treated to luxurious rooms and incredible dining experiences.
 Our guests can also opt to unwind in our oasis of calm at the internationally acclaimed K Spa or experience playing golf on the Ryder Cup Course.

 After golf and some relaxation guests will take a private transfer to Adare Manor.

 Day 7 – Play Adare Manor

 A cherished heritage of Irish hospitality has been distilled into the spirit of welcome you feel within these walls.
 Adare Manor was a labour of love from the very start, created to delight, astonish and impress.

 Masterfully designed, magnificently maintained, and perfectly set within the glorious estate of one of Europe’s most spectacular manor house hotels, The Golf Course at Adare Manor is ready to take its place among the best championship courses in the world.

 Celebrated golf architect Tom Fazio has taken what was already an award-winning course and transformed it into a parkland paradise befitting a country in the top tier of global golfing destinations.
 The new course has been created in harmony with the outstanding natural beauty of its surroundings: lush, softly rolling terrain, mature tree scaping, and the sweeping banks of the River Maigue.
 It hosts the Ryder Cup in 2026.

-Day 8 – Check out and departure
+Day 8 – Check out Fenton Tower and departure Edinburgh airport

 Private transfer to Shannon airport and home.